A Look at Why People Are Two Faced: The Real Person Behind the Smile.

 Throughout our lives, we meet lots of different personalities.
 Some we automatically get on with, and others we take an aversion to straight away.

 But what of the people we believe are our friends?
 What makes them suddenly turn against you even if you believe there is nothing wrong.
 And especially if you haven't argued, or seen them for a few days?

 What on earth do we do?
 Well, don't panic.
-Here's a few tips on how to resolve the problem of a two faced friend.
+Here are a few tips on how to resolve the problem of a two-faced friend.

-Why do we never see a two faced person coming?
-We may have been friends or colleagues for months or even years, but there has never been any indication that this person is going to turn, and turn badly on us.
+Why do we never see a two-faced bitchy person coming?
+We may have been friends or colleagues for months or even years, but there has never been any indication that this person is going to turn and turn badly on us.